micoxion/AttoviaWiki/content/index.md

 	Notes with the incomplete tag aren't *really* publish ready, but have information that isn't incorrect.
 They will often be quite short or small, but at least help flesh out more of the linking.
 Hopefully I can reduce the number of files that are tagged as such but we will see.
 - #old
 	Files that at some point will hopefully get an edit, some are several years old, and really could use some better prose, or perhaps are off the lore mark a bit these days.
+> [!warning]
+If you see a tag with the title of a campaign you are playing in, DO NOT READ!